jane-shen/T07G5/README.md

 Prerequisites And Instructions

-  1)Download the Shape.java, Board.java, Main.java from the master branch of the repository
+  1)Download the Shape.java, Board.java, Main.java in the Source-code folder of the master branch of the repository

   2)From the command line, compile Main.java by "javac Main.java"